-Tcpdump is packet sniffer for everyday use.
-There is lot of packet sniffers but tcpdump differs with his general availability and ease of use.
+Tcpdump is a packet sniffer for everyday use.
+There is a lot of packet sniffers but tcpdump differs with his general availability and ease of use.
 Tcpdump use libcap library which is the core library used for packet sniffing.
-Here we will look general usage examples of packet sniffing.
-Be aware that to use tcpdump, tcpdump should have enough privilege and security mechanisms like selinux, apparmor should give permission.
-Captured data is generally written into file with pcap extension.
+Here we will look at general usage examples of packet sniffing.
+Be aware that to use tcpdump, tcpdump should have enough privilege and security mechanisms like SELinux, AppArmor should give permission.
+Captured data is generally written into a file with pcap extension.
 Pcap files can be read and parsed with popular GUI based network tool Wireshark.

 More detailed information can be get from tcpdump man page like below.

 $ man tcpdump

 On a standard Linux system, there is a lot of interfaces.
 I mean not just network interface also USB interfaces exists.
 Tcpdump can listen to USB protocol from USB interfaces and other special Kernel devices.
 Tcpdump numbers interfaces as optional usage.
 First to select interface list interfaces tcpdump can sniff and capture.

 As we see from screenshot tcpdump can sniff 10 interfaces on this Ubuntu system.
 Tcpdump also gives some information about interface status like up/down and connection type.
 There is a special interfaces type numbered 2 which named any where all interfaces traffic can be sniffed from these interfaces

 Select Network Interface For Packet Capture